alidemir1/alidemir1.github.io/_posts/2017-02-26-qlearning-post.md

 {% highlight ruby %}
 current room = choose some room other than study room while(current room != study room){
-     current room= index(max[Q[current room, all actions]]) //choosing the next room with highest learned reward print current room
+     current room = index(max[Q[current room, all actions]]) // choosing the next room with highest learned reward print current room
  }
 {% endhighlight %}

-If you room numbers are sequence that creates the shortest way.
+If your room numbers are sequence that creates the shortest way.
 Then you accomplished to teach your robot the shortest way from kitchen to your study room.
-Video is also available if you want check;
+Video is also available if you want to check;

 <iframe width="560" height="315" src="//www.youtube.com/embed/uvj-GhsljyA" frameborder="0"> </iframe>